-- Be informed.
-Know the issues, read California Schools Magazine, California Schools News, CSBA's Wednesday Updates, CSBA Action Alerts and your local newspaper. - Build community relationships.
-Gain support for your issues. - Be persistent.
-Some issues resurface, while others take years to resolve. - Be consistent.
-Make personal contact on a regular basis a priority. - Keep CSBA informed of any action you take.
+- " Be informed.
+Know the issues, read California Schools Magazine, California Schools News, CSBA's Weekly Updates, CSBA Action Alerts and your local news. - " Build community relationships to gain support for your issues. - " Be persistent.
+Some issues resurface, while others take years to resolve. - " Be consistent.
+Make personal contact on a regular basis a priority. - " Keep CSBA informed of any action you take.

-Work with Your Legislator
+Work with your legislators

-- Get to know your legislator.
-Continue to contact him/her and staff on key issues in their district offices. - Invite your legislator on a tour of your district and facilities. - Inform your legislator.
-Send your legislator's district office news releases and customer newsletters. - Become familiar.
-Attend district town hall meetings convened by the legislator or his/her staff. - Thank legislators and their staff in writing, for any help they have provided.
+- " Get to know your legislator.
+Continue to contact him/her and staff on key issues. - " Invite your legislator on a tour of your district and facilities. - " Inform your legislator.
+Send your legislator's district office news releases and customer newsletters. - " Become familiar.
+Attend district town hall meetings convened by the legislator or staff. - " Thank legislators and their staff in writing, for any help they have provided.